Construction dumpster rental in Berkeley

 Concrete, Brick, and Asphalt Heavy-debris Pricing

 Heavy-debris jobs run on a weight ticket from the scale house; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I size the container and dispatch the dumpster based on a quick call with the site super, and that means you pay only for the actual tonnage.
+I use the container size and total tonnage to calculate your final invoice.
+Call the site super to discuss your project and reach me at (510) 824-8552.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off includes a set tonnage allowance; any weight exceeding that limit is billed at our published per-ton overage rate verified by the scale-house ticket.
-Your upfront quote details the cap: this prevents surprises when the truck weighs in—it keeps costs predictable.
-For your roofing tear-off jobsite containers, we suggest a separate bin so heavy shingles do not eat your mixed-debris allowance.
+Every construction roll-off includes a set tonnage allowance: additional weight is billed at our published per-ton overage rate verified by the scale-house ticket.
+Your upfront quote specifies this cap—so there are no surprises when the truck weighs in; heavy shingle weight often requires specialized roofing tear-off jobsite containers to ensure you do not exhaust your primary allowance with dense masonry or roofing debris.

 20-yard